 Even though we live in the age of the internet and technology is advancing quickly, issues still arise when working with global virtual teams.
 This is why it's crucial to always have a backup plan if something doesn't work out as planned or users decide not to cooperate.

-For example, let's say that you want to use Skype for communication, but due to some technical problems (you're constantly getting disconnected from the session), it seems like you can't do that anymore.
+For example, let's say that you want to use Skype for communication, but due to some technical problems (you're constantly getting disconnected from the session or hearing a crackling sound), it seems like you can't do that anymore.
 In such cases, you can try using alternative services such as Google Hangouts or Zoom - just make sure everyone else is aware of this change so no one would find themselves without options if needed.